-Lymphatic filariasis is caused by Wuchereria bancrofti, Brugia malayi, or B. timori.
+Lymphatic filariasis is caused by Wuchereria bancrofti (about 90% of cases), Brugia malayi, or B. timori.
 Transmission is by mosquitoes.
 Infective larvae from the mosquito migrate to the lymphatics, where they develop into threadlike adult worms within 6 to 12 months.
 Females are 80 to 100 mm long; males are about 40 mm long.
 Gravid adult females produce microfilariae that circulate in blood.

 Infection can result in microfilaremia without overt clinical manifestations.
 Symptoms and signs are caused primarily by adult worms.
 Microfilaremia gradually disappears after people leave the endemic area.

 Acute inflammatory filariasis consists of 4- to 7-day episodes (often recurrent) of fever and inflammation of lymph nodes with lymphangitis (termed acute adenolymphangitis) or acute epididymitis and spermatic cord inflammation; secondary bacterial infections are common.
 Localized involvement of a limb may cause an abscess that drains externally and leaves a scar.
 ADL is often associated with secondary bacterial infections.
 ADL episodes usually precede onset of chronic disease by ≥ 2 decades.
 Acute filariasis is more severe in previously unexposed immigrants to endemic areas than in native residents.

 Chronic filarial disease develops insidiously after many years.
 In most patients, asymptomatic lymphatic dilation occurs, but chronic inflammatory responses to adult worms and secondary bacterial infections may result in chronic lymphedema of the affected body area.
 Increased local susceptibility to bacterial and fungal infections further contributes to its development.
 Chronic pitting lymphedema of a lower extremity can progress to elephantiasis (chronic lymphatic obstruction).
 W. bancrofti can cause hydrocele and scrotal elephantiasis.
 Other forms of chronic filarial disease are caused by disruption of lymphatic vessels or aberrant drainage of lymph fluid, leading to chyluria and chyloceles.

 Extralymphatic signs include chronic microscopic hematuria and proteinuria and mild polyarthritis, all presumed to result from immune complex deposition.

 Tropical pulmonary eosinophilia is an uncommon manifestation with recurrent bronchospasm, transitory lung infiltrates, low-grade fever, and marked eosinophilia.
 It is most likely due to hypersensitivity reactions to microfilariae.
 Chronic lung involvement can lead to pulmonary fibrosis.